qjarvisholland/notifyMe/README.md

 ## NotifyMe
-Google calendar API has a limit for event notifications of 28 days.
+Google calendar has a limit for event notifications of 28 days.

-Users can't set a reminder to be sent earlier from the GUI, nor by API call.
+Users can't set a reminder to be sent earlier.

-This script uses a simple trigger word in the event title.
-Should be run with a timer trigger of 1 day with failure notifications turned on.
+This script uses a simple trigger word somewhere in the event title. (default is  "notifyme") Should be run with a timer trigger of 1 day with failure notifications turned on.

 ### To Deploy: